gracecuenca/graphics/NOTES.md

 __3D Shapes__
 - Z coordinate is a modifier of the x and y
 - a primitive way to do this is to mess with the z values to have one mapping to a blue image and one mapping to a red image (like in the 3D glasses)
-- We will work with box, sphere, toras (donut)
+- We will work with box, sphere, torus (donut)

 __Box__